 Given two transition probabilities $\phi, \psi$ on $X$, the convolution $\phi * \psi$ is a transition probability on $X$ defined as

 For a transition probability $P$ we shall use the notation $P^n = P*...*P$ and $P^n (x,.)$ is $\delta_x*P^n$.
-Below is an easy proposition about the interplay between convolution and the $L^1$ norm (the proof is given for the sake of completeness).
+Below is an easy proposition about the interplay between the convolution and the $L^1$ metric (the proof is given for the sake of completeness).